Heading Out of Mt Gambier, South Australia - Cycling Across Australia

 Heading Out of Mt Gambier, South Australia

 Heading into the Xmas period the pressure to be places and fit in with other people’s schedules started to mount.
-We’d made a promise to be home in Broken Hill for Xmas but really had had no idea where we would be when the time came to abandon the bikes and find a way back.
-We figured Melbourne but bad weather, too many places to visit and an opportunity to go bush with Tim’s brother meant we would either have to cycle like hell or pull up short.
+We’d made a promise to be home in Broken Hill for Xmas but really had no idea where we would be when the time came to abandon the bikes and find a way back.
+We figured Melbourne, but bad weather, too many places to visit, and an opportunity to go bush with Tim’s brother meant we would either have to cycle like hell or pull up short.

 Heading into Victoria-State number 4, Cycling Across Australia